 Tip of the day (optionally):

-DAY 9: SEPTEMBER – SKOCJAN CAVES – PIRAN – LJUBLJANA
+DAY 9: LJUBLJANA – SKOCJAN CAVES – PIRAN – LJUBLJANA

-Tip of the day (optionally additional wine & culinary options):
+Tip of the day (optional wine & culinary options):

 Sightseeing of Plitvice Lakes, the oldest and the biggest national park in Croatia, under the UNESCO protection since the 1979.
 You will stroll along the sixteen beautiful and crystal clear lakes with numerous cascades and waterfalls.